Browse this website Close this menu

 Family History

-Born third quarter 1885.
-His parents were John and Mary Ann Monsheimer (nee Adcock).
-His father was born in Nassau, Germany, which may account for him having served under an alias.
+Herbert Monsheimer was born in 1885 at Lenton, he was the son of the late Johna an embroiderer and Mary Ann Monsheimer (nee Adcock).
+His father was born in 1846 at Nassau, Germany, he died in 1892 at Lenton (which may account for him having served under an alias.)
 On the 1891 census his father is listed as an embroiderer.
 By the 1901 census his father has died and he is living with his widowed mother at 19 Marcus Street, Lenton.
+His father John married his mother Mary Ann Adcock on 4th October 1869 at St Ann’s, Nottingham, they went on to have 9 children.
+Herbert married Margaret Hunt (born 9th October 1886 Peterborough) in 1909 at Nottingham they went on to have 3 children, Cyril Herbert born 22nd February 1908 (born before wedlock) William Ernest born 13th October 1909 and John born 10th February 1911.
 On the 1911 census, he is listed as being married to Maggie Monsheimer and living at 41 Marcus Street, Lenton.
-The 1911 Census shows he has three sons Herbert, William and John
+He is 26 yrs of age and is a general labourer Maggie is 26 yrs their children are Herbert 3 years, William 18 months and John 6 months of age.

 Military History